Company Profile

 7th November 2009

-Neoteric makes headlines by using hovercraft technology to move a 7,000-pound steel building.
-Neoteric’s Hoverlifter technology is used for such purposes as moving half-ton units around on top of a 140-acre factory roof.
+Neoteric makes headlines by using its Hoverlifter technology to move a 7,000-pound steel building.
+It has also been used for such purposes as moving half-ton Industrial Fan units around on the roof top of a 140-acre Aluminum rolling mill factory roof.
 See Building Floats for photos and details.

 Neoteric launches a new blog providing an inside view into the hovercraft industry: Neoteric Hovercraft Blog